muskit/NijiHolo_EN_ID_Bot/README.md

     * involved names (w/o @) and the tweet (as a quote tweet)
     * screenshot of the tweet (+ maybe image of tweet being replied to when applicable)

-**This project was created in the spirit of entertainment and in the name of unity.**
+**This project was created for the spirit of entertainment and in the name of unity.**